 E-mail, also known as electronic mail, is one of the most popular Internet services.
 Email allows you to send messages to one person, or to send a message simultaneously to a group of people.
 One of the greatest advantages of e-mail over other forms of communication is the convenience to the recipient.
-Messages wait in your mailbox untimontation of a number of an Internet e-mail account is that you can check a your e-mail as you travel; assuming you can access the Internet in the city you are visiting through friends, family, professional organizations, or a public or college library.
+Messages wait in your mailbox until you open it.
+Another advantage of an Internet e-mail account is that you can check your e-mail as you travel; assuming you can access the Internet in the city you are visiting through friends, family, professional organizations, or a public or college library.